expath/tools-saxon/doc/README.md

 The goal of an extension function is simply to implement an XPath function.
-For instance, in XSLT, you could use the following function, provided that a function `hello`, in the same namespace, with 1 parameter, has been declared in Saxon:
+For instance, in XSLT, you could use the following function, provided that an extension function `hello`, in the same namespace, with 1 parameter, has been declared in Saxon:

 ```xsl
 <xsl:sequence